Mold in Carpet from Water Damage

 How to Get Rid of Mold in Carpet from Water Damage?

 If you’ve had water damage to your home or business, there’s a chance mold has formed in your carpet and upholstery.
-You should detect and remove it right away.
+Following water damage, inspect for mold immediately, as it can develop within 24 to 48 hours.

 In this blog, we will share a few tips to get rid of mold in the carpet from water damage.
 You can also check our guide about mold vs mildew